Animal Use Statistics

 - Vasectomy in male mice to create sterile males used in mating to create pseudo pregnant females as embryo recipients.

-Procedures causing animals to experience severe pain, suffering or distress or long-lasting moderate pain, suffering or distress, as well as procedures that are likely to cause severe impairment of the wellbeing or general condition of the animals shall be classified as severe.
+Procedures causing animals to experience severe pain, suffering or distress or long-lasting moderate pain, suffering or distress, as well as procedures that are likely to cause severe impairment of the wellbeing or general condition of the animals are classified as severe.
 Severe procedures cause a major departure from the animal’s usual state of health and wellbeing, for example where assistance with normal activities such as feeding and drinking are required or where significant deficits in behaviours/activities persist.

 - Research involving the induction of tumours, or with mice strains that spontaneously develop tumours, that are expected to cause progressive lethal disease associated with long-lasting moderate pain, distress or suffering.